Climate Realities & the Future of Our Planet

 The Power of Data

-Data drives action.
-The IPCC’s reports, based on thousands of studies, lay out the stakes.
-Apps like MyClimate let you track your carbon footprint—how many flights or burgers add up?
-Knowledge empowers us to make smarter choices, from voting for green policies to swapping out old lightbulbs for LEDs.
+Knowledge is power.
+The IPCC reports, drawing on thousands of studies, detail the stakes.
+Other apps, such as MyClimate, enable you to monitor your carbon footprint—how many burgers or flights accumulate?
+Information enables us to make better choices, from voting for green policies to replacing old lightbulbs with LEDs.

 Why It Matters to You